psibi/rucredstash/README.md

 Note that `rucredstash` by default uses [DefaultCredentialsProvider](https://docs.rs/rusoto_credential/0.42.0/rusoto_credential/struct.DefaultCredentialsProvider.html), so your credentials will be based on that.
-But it even allows complex usecase (something which is not possible in the original credstash program);
+But it even allows other complex usage scenarios:

 ``` shellsession
 $ export AWS_ACCESS_KEY_ID=xxxx